phamvanphung/Springboot-base-backend/README.md

 # This is project to build a base core for a project backend using springboot.

+# Branch Available

-Brand core: include core and Utils
+### 1. Brand core: include core and Utils

+### 2. Branch Keycloak:

+To config Authorization by Keycloak.
+Set up keycloak and config in : application.yml file and policy-enforcer.json file.

+# Branch to dev

 Brand Auth: include branch core plus module security (Login, Logout, ... )